Myeloid/lymphoid neoplasms with eosinophilia and defining gene rearrangement (MLN-TK)

 Other non-specifically defined TK fusion genes (e.g. ETV6::FGFR2; ETV6::LYN; ETV6::NTRK3; RANBP2::ALK; BCR::RET; FGFR1OP::RET)

 All subtypes have in common the constitutive activation of a tyrosine kinase with a highly heterogeneous clinical presentation.
 Essentially, two disease phases can be distinguished for myeloid/lymphoid neoplasms with eosinophilia and TK gene fusion: the chronic phase and the blast phase.
 In the chronic phase, the disease usually presents as MPN or MDS/MPN.
-In the blast phase, it presents as an acute leukemia (AML, ALL, or ALAL (Acute Leukemia of Ambigous lineage)) and/or extramedullary disease (e.g., myeloid sarcoma, lymphoma) (Gerds et al. 2020).
+In the blast phase, it presents more likely as an acute leukemia (AML, ALL, or ALAL (Acute Leukemia of Ambigous lineage)) and/or extramedullary disease (e.g., myeloid sarcoma, lymphoma) (Gerds et al. 2020).

 MLN-TK: Diagnostic methods and their relevance